dsorokin/aivika-fsharp-ce/README.md

 ### Installation

-Aivika for .NET can be installed via NuGet after accepting the license:
+Aivika for .NET can be installed (a slightly outdated version without additional modules) via NuGet after accepting the license:

 `PM> Install-Package Simulation.Aivika`